 Indicator (f) The Investigator interviewed confirmed that there is no requirement of a victim to undergo any polygraph or other truth-telling process to proceed with an investigation.
 The Investigator confirmed in the discussions with the Auditor what the policy requires (PREA policy -page 18).
 "A resident that alleges sexual abuse shall not be required to submit to a polygraph examination or other truth-telling device as a condition for proceeding with the investigation of such an allegation."
-The Investigating staff person, consistent with policy and training, will assess the credibility of everyone involved in the case without biasness toward their position as a staff or resident.
+The NCDPS training has the Investigating staff person, assess the credibility of everyone involved in the case without biasness toward their position as a staff or resident.

 Indicator (g).
-All criminal investigations potentially can include a referral to the NCDPS Office of Special Investigations if the evidence supports that a staff persons actions or inactions led to a resident on resident sexual assault.
+All criminal investigations potentially can include a referral to the NCDPS Special Investigations Unit if the evidence supports that a staff persons actions or inactions led to a resident-on-resident sexual assault.
 Administrative investigations into sexual harassment claims or other staff actions in sexual misconduct investigations can result in discipline outside of termination.
 All administrative investigations that are completed are required to have a related investigation file which includes written or oral statements, video or other physical evidence, and the reasoning behind the conclusions reached.
 There were no files to review of criminal or administrative investigations.

 Indicator (h).
-All criminal investigations would be completed by the New Hanover Sheriff's Office.
-Since there is no prior investigations there is no documentation to review.
+All criminal investigations would be completed by the Lenoir County Sheriff's Office.
+Since there was no prior investigations there is no documentation to review.

 Indicator (i) The Auditor was unable to review investigative files from incidents in the last 12 months.
 Agency policy requires all criminal acts to be referred for criminal prosecution and interviews with facility leadership support they would encourage prosecution in the event of a sexual assault incident.
-The Auditor confirmed with NCDPS investigator and the facility leadership that they would stay informed about any of the required steps toward prosecution that require resident notification.
+The Auditor confirmed with facility investigator and the facility Director that they would stay informed about any of the required steps toward prosecution that require resident notification.
+As the states law enforcement agency the NCDPS expects that criminal conduct is referred for prosecution.

 Indicator (j).
-The North Carolina Department of Public Safety requires record retention for a period of 5 years beyond the resident's involvement with NHRJDC.
+The North Carolina Department of Public Safety requires record retention for a period of 5 years beyond the resident's involvement with LYDC.
 Policy language covers the standard indicator.
 The Auditor reviewed other agency documentation on the website supporting this and addressed the issue with the trained investigator.

 Indicator (k) Agency policy mirrors the standard language and the Investigators interviewed confirmed individual's departure from the institution would not result in the case being closed.
 "The departure of the alleged aggressor or victim from the employment or control of the Department of Public Safety shall not provide a basis for terminating an investigation."
-Discussions with the New Hanover Sheriff's Office confirms they will continue to follow the case even after the abuser or victim has left a facility.
-The Auditor confirmed this information in an Audit of a NCDPS in New Hanover County earlier this year.